Rules and Regulations of the Agricultural Lands Preservation Commission

 The Commission may reimburse a third-party, in part or in full, for the purchase of development rights of agricultural lands meeting the Commission’s minimum criteria.
 To be eligible for reimbursement, the acquiring party must submit a written request for funding prior to the applicant taking title (fee or development rights) to the property.
 Funding of such acquisitions are subject to Commission approval.
 The granting of a Waiver of Retroactivity only assures that the applicant may apply for reimbursement and does not constitute an assurance that the Commission will approve the request.

 The Commission shall review the properties protected by the program at least once every three (3) years or as required by agreements with funding partners to verify compliance with requirements of the covenant provisions contained within the deed to development rights.
-In instances whereby the Commission has jointly purchased development rights with a funding partner, the Commission may authorize the funding partner to conduct compliance reviews on its behalf and issue a report to the Commission.
+The Commission may authorize a suitable entity to conduct compliance reviews on its behalf and issue a report to the Commission.
 Nothing stated herein shall be construed to limit a funding partner from conducting independent reviews with regard to any and all compliance issues.

-The Commission shall produce an inventory of all land in the state that meets the definition of agricultural land as required by R.I.
+The Commission shall produce, or cause to be produced, an inventory of all land in the state that meets the definition of agricultural land as required by R.I.
 Gen. Laws § 42-82-5(2).
 Accuracy of the inventory shall be evaluated not less than every five (5) years.

 |Title||505||Agricultural Lands Preservation Commission|

 |Part||1||Rules and Regulations of the Agricultural Lands Preservation Commission|

 Purpose and Reason: